Jasmin Moallem

 Jasmin Moallem (יסמין מועלם; born April 15, 1995) is an Israeli singer, songwriter, rapper and record producer.

 Early life

-Moallem was born in Jerusalem, Israel to a family of Mizrahi Jewish descent.
+Moallem was born in Jerusalem to a family of Mizrahi Jewish descent.
 She lived in Portugal from age two to age four.
-After her military service in the Israel Defense Forces in 2015, she studied at music schools in London, England and the United States, and then at the Rimon School of Jazz and Contemporary Music in Israel.
+After her military service in the Israel Defense Forces in 2015, she studied at music schools in London, England, and the United States, and then at the Rimon School of Jazz and Contemporary Music in Israel.
 In 2018, she competed in Rimon's competition, called "Shirimon," performing "Noetzet Mabat" by Omer Adam.
 She used a looper while performing and won the first place.

 Career

 In 2020, she released her debut album, called Arye, through Yahalom Records.
 The album included the lead single "Mesiba," featuring Israeli rapper Shekel, which became a hit and reached the top of streaming charts in Israel and entered Israeli radio station Galgalatz's playlist.